shanecelis/seawisphunter/_posts/2015-11-30-simulating-buoyancy-part1.md

 With that, I hope I have provided the motivation for why we're interested in finding the volume of a unit cube below a plane: Because video games.
 Although cuboids aren't the most exciting shape, they're often a good approximation for many shapes.
 We've done the physics.
 We've made our approximations and assumptions.
 We only have the math left to do.

-# Volume of Unit Cube Below Plane
+# Problem: Volume of Unit Cube Below Plane

 Determine the volume of a unit cube below a plane with normal $n = (a,b,c)$ and a point $p_0 = (x_0, y_0, z_0)$ where $d = n \cdot p_0$.
 The unit cube is situated with one corner at the origin $(0,0,0)$ and the other at $(1,1,1)$.